JackHanke/mosaics/README.md

 0. 1.
 2. and 3. are published in [Quantum Information Processing](https://link.springer.com/journal/11128)
 4. is published in [Reviews in Mathematical Physics](https://worldscientific.com/worldscinet/rmp)
 5. is published in [Canadian Mathematical Bulletin](https://www.cambridge.org/core/journals/canadian-mathematical-bulletin)

-The work Richard and I did amounts to adapting the solution in 1 to exactly solve 5, as well as introducing and enumerating messy polygon mosaics, using solution in 1 & unique solutions to address messy enumeration.
-I suspect that if our work is publishable at all, the best bet would be to submit to the same journal as 5.
-Do you think, with all this in mind, that this is still worth pursuing?